JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ' enough to receive the array of data points and passes the address of that buffer to the ' GraphicsPath.GetPathPoints method.
 Finally, the code draws each of the path's data points.
 ' ========================================================================================
+SUB Example_GetPathPoints (BYVAL hdc AS HDC)

+   ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
+   ' // Set the scale transform
+   graphics.ScaleTransformForDpi

    ' // Create a path that has a line, a rectangle, an ellipse, and a curve.
    DIM path AS CGpGraphicsPath
    DIM points(0 TO 4) AS GpPoint = {(200, 200), (250, 240), (200, 300), (300, 310), (250, 350)}